-Examples of Hazardous Fuels Reduction/ Restoration Projects

-Eligible Ineligible

-Defensible space around homes, Capital improvements including

-businesses, and other structures. construction/infrastructure (building remodel,

-bridges, road construction, water

-development).

-Development, creation, and/or Home hardening, including but not limited to:

-maintenance of fuel breaks and fire breaks, a Doof ungrades or venlessments

-including shaded fuel breaks.
-Roof upgrades or replacements.
+Eligible Ineligible Defensible space around homes, Capital improvements including businesses, and other structures. construction/infrastructure (building remodel bridges, road construction, water development).
+Development, creation, and/or Home hardening, including but not limited to: maintenance of fuel breaks and fire breaks, Roof upgrades or replacements. including shaded fuel breaks.
 Fire resistant siding.

-Fire resistant siding.

-- 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Metal gutters and vents.
+Finals and metion becomed defensible annex Metal gutters and vents.
+Fire appropriate training (unless accuracing to the control of th

 Fuels reduction beyond defensible space Fire suppression training (unless course is a

-adjacent to at-risk communities. requirement for prescribed fire qualifications).
+adjacent to at-risk communities. requirement for prescribed fire qualifications

 Removal of standing woody vegetation by Fire suppression equipment and apparatus.

 cutting, piling and burning.

 Removal of standing woody vegetation by Drones.

 cutting and chipping.

 Removal of standing woody vegetation

 using a mechanical mulcher or masticator

 type equipment mounted on mobile

 equipment.

 Reduction of hazardous fuels through the

 application of prescribed fire.

 Vegetation management (pruning, mowing,

 chemical treatment, grazing), including

 rights-of-ways for roads.

 Maintenance of fuels projects.
 Up to two

 (2) maintenance treatment allowed per

 project during the grant term.

 Monitoring components of projects for

 effectiveness (must have established

+Eligible Ineligible

 baseline).

 Prescribed fire training, including training

 on smoke management associated with

 prescribed fires.

 Design and installation of dry hydrants and

 cisterns.

 Purchase of mechanical equipment that

 meets, or does not exceed the following

 requirements:

 Brush/woodchippers that are

 towable or mountable to a skid

 steer, compact track loader or

 tractor with a maximum chipping

-capacity of no more than 15
+capacity of no more than 15 inches.

-inches.

 Self-propelled forestry mulchers

 up to a maximum 200

-Eligible eligible horsepower.
-Forestry mulcher attachments designed for skid steers, compact track loaders, excavators, or crawler dozers.
-Heavy duty brush mowers that can be utilized for maintaining road rights-of-ways and fire breaks.
-Trailers necessary to transport equipment that is determined eligible in this section, including box-type trailers to store and transport prescribed fire equipment.
-Purchase of equipment for brush/fuel disposal, such as air curtain burner/trench burner.
-Purchase of the following equipment and supplies to support the use of prescribed fire: Personal protection equipment, including fire shelters and N95 filtering face respirators.
-Drip torches.
-Wildland hand tools.
-Backpack blowers.
-Chainsaws.
+horsepower.

+Forestry mulcher attachments

+designed for skid steers, compact

+track loaders, excavators, or

+crawler dozers.

+Heavy duty brush mowers that

+can be utilized for maintaining

+road rights-of-ways and fire

+breaks.

+Trailers necessary to transport

+equipment that is determined

+eligible in this section, including

+box-type trailers to store and

+transport prescribed fire

+equipment.

+Purchase of equipment for brush/fuel

+disposal, such as air curtain burner/trench burner.

+Purchase of the following equipment and

+supplies to support the use of prescribed

+fire:

+Personal protection equipment, including fire shalters and NOF.

+including fire shelters and N95

+filtering face respirators. • Drip torches.

+Drip torches.Wildland hand tools.

+Backpack blowers.Chainsaws.

 Portable wildfire pumps.

-Wildland hose.
+Eligible Ineligible Wildland hose.
 Portable folding water tanks.
-Cache of air filtration units for use Portable wildfire pumps.Wildland hose.Portable folding water tanks. -
+Cache of air filtration units for use by the public.